Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Some engineers think configuring Kubernetes on their own is simple because they can quickly set up a cluster with minikube on a laptop.
 Several weeks or months later, they wish they had left the task to a cloud service or a third-party provider.

-Creating your own Kubernetes cluster requires that you use virtual machines (VMs) from a suitable Infrastructure-as-a-Service (IaaS) provider to build control plane servers, services, and networking components.
+Creating your own Kubernetes cluster requires using virtual machines (VMs) from a suitable Infrastructure-as-a-Service (IaaS) provider to build control plane servers, services, and networking components.

 You need to configure all the hardware, software, ingresses, and load balancers to communicate and work fluidly, be easy to monitor, and optimize Kubernetes costs while you're at it.

-Leave the infrastructure to managed services and save a lot of time, errors, and costs.
+Leave the infrastructure to managed services and save time, errors, and costs.

 As with any program, use the latest version because it offers advanced features, improved security patches, speed, and enhanced overall usability.